Skip to main content

 Clinical Applications and Skeletal Consequences

-The most common clinical application for aromatase inhibitors is in the adjuvant treatment of hormone-receptor-positive in postmenopausal women.
+The most common clinical application for aromatase inhibitors is in the adjuvant treatment of hormone-receptor-positive breast cancer in postmenopausal women.
 Large clinical trials have consistently shown that AIs like anastrozole, letrozole, and exemestane are highly effective at reducing cancer recurrence.
 This efficacy, however, comes with the predictable side effect of accelerated bone loss.

 This contrasts sharply with the tamoxifen group, where BMD actually increased due to tamoxifen’s partial estrogen-agonist effects on bone.
 The increased rate of fractures is a direct clinical consequence, with the ATAC trial reporting a fracture rate of 11% in the anastrozole group compared to 7.7% in the tamoxifen group over a median follow-up of 68 months.